tedneward/Azgaarnoth/Classes/Fighter/ArcaneArcher.md

 ```
 def mindscramblingarrow(npc):
     npc.defer(lambda npc: npc.actions.append(f"***Mind-Scrambling Arrow.*** Choose one of your allies within 30 feet of the target.
-If the arrow hits a creature, the target takes an extra {'2d6' if npc.levels('Fighter') < 18 else '4d6'} psychic damage, and it must succeed on a Wisdom saving throw (DC {8 + npc.proficiencybonus() + INTbonus()}) or it can't attack the chosen ally or include that ally in a harmful area of effect until the start of your next turn.
+If the arrow hits a creature, the target takes an extra {'2d6' if npc.levels('Fighter') < 18 else '4d6'} psychic damage, and it must succeed on a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.INTbonus()}) or it can't attack the chosen ally or include that ally in a harmful area of effect until the start of your next turn.
 This effect ends early if the chosen ally deals any damage to the target."))
 ```

 * **Piercing Arrow**.
 You use transmutation magic to give your arrow an ethereal quality.
 When you use this option, you don't make an attack roll for the attack.
 Instead, the arrow fires forward in a line that is 1 foot wide and 30 feet long, before disappearing.
 The arrow passes harmlessly through objects, ignoring cover.
 Each creature in that line must make a Dexterity saving throw.
 On a failed save, a target takes damage as if it were hit by the arrow, plus an extra 1d6 piercing damage.
 On a successful save, a target takes half as much damage.